unitaryfund/mitiq/docs/source/examples/simple-landscape-braket.md

 from mitiq.zne.inference import RichardsonFactory
 ```

-## Defining the ideal variational circuit in Qiskit
+## Defining the ideal variational circuit in Braket

 +++